 -"$1400 USD" was the price tag but when I offered $500 the seller agreed

 Immediately, the alarm bell rang as this was way overpriced.

 Anyway, after reading the blog, the buyer decided to do the unthinkable: CHOPPED THE BEADS in half (we did it on our blog).
-Doing it is great but ultimately, there is no refund as you damaged the bracelet.
+Doing it is excellent, but ultimately, there is no refund as you damaged the bracelet.

 The above individual bead showed that the oil was pressed into the bead.
 The pattern was straight and unnatural.
 The White Wood is clear and the "oil" was not part of the bead.
-It is a result from outside impact.
+It is a result of outside impact.

 To illustrate our point, please see our genuine bead

-The colour was consistent inside out.
-Nice aged agarwood beads.
+The colour was consistent inside out — nice aged agarwood beads.